ClosedNon-Profit

 Who Can Apply

 Applicants are not-for-profit groups.
-The program description indicates a central role for Aboriginal Community Controlled Organisations in developing and delivering culturally grounded programs for vulnerable Aboriginal children.
+The program description also indicates a central role for Aboriginal Community Controlled Organisations in developing and delivering culturally grounded programs.

 What's Funded

-Development and delivery of culturally grounded programs for vulnerable Aboriginal children, including early therapeutic support, family-centred care, healing activities, strengthening family connections, and responses to complex needs.
+Developing and delivering culturally grounded, therapeutic and family-centred programs for vulnerable Aboriginal children, including healing-focused support, strengthening family connections, and addressing complex needs.

 Expected Outcomes

-Improved support for vulnerable Aboriginal children, stronger family connections, culturally safe healing-focused services, and reduced involvement of Aboriginal children aged 10-14 in the justice system.
+Improved support for vulnerable Aboriginal children, stronger family connections, culturally grounded healing, and reduced involvement of Aboriginal children aged 10-14 in the justice system.

 Key Information